Best Website Builder

 I’d still prefer an HTML-based menu, which would be better for SEO, responsiveness, and accessibility, but this is a simple yet clever idea that is slightly better than asking visitors to download a PDF.

-Fiola by acclaimed chef Fabio Trabocchi is a Michelin-starred restaurant epitomizing culinary excellence paired with farm-fresh ingredients.
+Fiola by acclaimed chef Fabio Trabocchi is a Michelin-starred restaurant that pairs culinary excellence with farm-fresh ingredients.

-Fiola’s website feels elegant in a very restrained way.
-The soft color palette, refined typography, generous spacing, and polished food imagery all support the fine-dining positioning, making the site feel expensive without trying too hard.
+Fiola’s website feels elegant in a restrained way.
+The soft color palette, refined typography, generous spacing, and polished food imagery support the fine-dining positioning.
+This site feels expensive without trying hard!

 Ma‘ono is a casual Hawaiian-style fried chicken restaurant known for crispy sandwiches, picnic chicken, and a fun, upbeat island-inspired vibe.